gisellecole/fem-dashboard-toggle/README.md

 To use this code, an instance of the `ContentGenerator` class is created, and the `setPageContent` method is called to generate and display the content cards.

-**Note:** The JavaScript code is designed to be executed within a web browser environment and interacts with the DOM using methods such as `document.createElement` and
+**Note:** The JavaScript code is designed to be executed within a web browser environment and interacts with the DOM using methods such as `document.createElement` and `appendChild`.
+It is intended to be executed within a web browser environment.

 ## JavaScript Code: OverviewGenerator